llvm/circt/docs/RationaleSymbols.md

 ## Introduction

-Verilog and FIRRTL have, from a software compiler perspective, an unusual number of namable entities which can be refered to non-locally.
+Verilog and FIRRTL have, from a software compiler perspective, an unusual number of namable entities which can be referred to non-locally.
 These entities have deep nesting in the code structures.
 The requirements of dealing with these entities and references entails a more complexity than provided by MLIR's symbols and symbol tables.
-Several Circt dialects, therefor, share a common supplimental mechanism called "Inner Symbols" to manage these requirements.
+Several Circt dialects, therefor, share a common supplemental mechanism called "Inner Symbols" to manage these requirements.
 Inner Symbols necessarily deviates from MLIR nested symbol tables to enable representation of the behavior of verilog and firrtl.